cloudkucooland/go-oremus/README.md

 # go-oremus
-##Go library to Fetch Passages from bible.oremus.org
+## Go library to Fetch Passages from bible.oremus.org

 Currently the fetch logic & parsing is not configurable.
 The result is an HTML block with Most formatting is removed.

 ## About

-bible.oremus.org provides the NRSV translation of the Bible.
-It does not have a simple API, but the webform results are easily parsed.
+https://bible.oremus.org provides the NRSV translation of the Bible.
+It does not have an API, but the webform results are easily parsed.

 Unless you need the NRSV translation, this isn't the most appropriate package for your project.